Reusing Previous Computations

 # ...

 We can’t freeze height for BlockLayout, for the same reason as DocumentLayout, in the constructor.
 But we can freeze it as soon as the children field is computed.
 Let’s add a set_dependencies method to do that:This is dynamic, just like calls to read, but at least we’re centralizing dependencies in one place.
-Plus, listing the dependencies explicitly and then checking them later is a kind of defense-in-depth against invalidation bugs.
+Plus, listing the dependencies explicitly and then checking them later is a kind of defense in depth against invalidation bugs.

 class ProtectedField: